CEO, BioTalent Canada

 Bioetechnology is one of Canada’s fastest growing sectors.
 From stem cell technology, to biofuels, all the way to digital health, the opportunities are as diverse as the workforce needed to fill them.
 “It’s exploding, and it needs every conceivable talent stream,” says Rob Henderson, CEO of BioTalent Canada, the HR partner and catalyst for growth in Canada’s bio-economy that connects job-ready talent with employers.

-With 80 percent of biotech companies being small and medium-sized enterprises (SMEs), this sector faces two key challenges — access to capital and access to talent.
+With 80% of biotech companies being small and medium-sized enterprises (SMEs), this sector faces two key challenges — access to capital and access to talent.
 “Without one, it’s hard to get the other,” says Henderson.
 And while Canada is graduating highly educated students, they’re not necessarily highly skilled ones.
 “We need a long-term sustainable solution by having an ongoing stream of diverse talent coming into our companies.”

 Student work placement program helping youth and companies succeed